-As a rule of thumb, you should put the graphics card in the first PCIe x16 slot of your motherboard.
+As a rule of thumb, you should put the graphics card in your motherboard’s first PCIe x16 slot.
 The first PCIe x16 slot has 16 PCIe lanes and thus can offer the highest throughput compared to the rest of the PCIe slots found on your PC.

-The reason for this has to do with the fact that on most motherboards, the first PCIe slot is almost always the TRUE x16 slot – i.e has full 16 lanes.
-Plus, the first x16 slot is the closest to the CPU hence you get quicker data transmissions with lowest latency.
+This is because, on most motherboards, the first PCIe slot is almost always the TRUE x16 slot – i.e., it has 16 lanes.
+Plus, the first x16 slot is the closest to the CPU; hence you get quicker data transmissions with the lowest latency.

-If you have dual or triple graphics cards, however, then that changes a few things depending upon what motherboard you have and whether you have NVIDIA or AMD graphics cards.
+However, if you have dual or triple graphics cards, that changes a few things depending on your motherboard and whether you have NVIDIA or AMD graphics cards.

 Due to the limited nature of PCIe lanes on an average commercial motherboard and CPU, a system with dual or triple NVIDIA or AMD GPUs cannot be allocated 16 lanes each.

-In the following text we will talk more about PCIe slots with closer look at the x16 slot and will also talk about why the slot matters when installing your graphics card.
+In the following text, we will talk more about PCIe slots with a closer look at the x16 slot and will also talk about why the slot matters when installing your graphics card.

 A Primer on PCIe Slots and Lanes